Notable contents of this release include the new Ooyala Live portal and the release of the mobile SDKs for iOS and Android v.4.9.0.

 - Ooyala Live Overview: Added a new user guide and workspace reference for the new Ooyala Live.

-- Chromecast and Ooyala Integration: Added new documentation for v.2.0 of the Ooyala Integration with Chromecast.
+- Chromecast and Ooyala (Deprecated): Added new documentation for v.2.0 of the Ooyala Integration with Chromecast.

 - Ingesting Closed Caption Files: Added new topics that describe the various closed caption ingest options, including Ingesting Closed Captions Using CSV Manifest Files and Ingesting Closed Captions Using XML Manifest Files.